Nic-Mai/counter_ff/README.md

 ### Parameters:

-Adjust left, top, width and height parameters to match chat position (type "/allcommands" to fill the chat with yellow text), preview should look like this:
+Adjust *left*, *top*, *width* and *height* parameters to match the chat position (type "/allcommands" to fill the chat with yellow text)

+Preview should look like this:

 ![example](img/example.png "Examplef asdf")